 GO FOR A SWIM IN CAMBER SANDS

-Not far from Rye (there is in fact a regular bus service that connects Rye to Camber Sands) you will be able to reach one of the most beautiful beaches in England.
+Not far from Rye (there is a regular bus service that connects Rye to Camber Sands) you will be able to reach one of the most beautiful beaches in England.

-Camber Sands is a stretch of light sand with dunes in the background, a landscape that we are definitely not used to see in England.
-Now I’m not gonna lie, having read amazing things about the place my expectations were a lot higher than it actually came to be, but I have to admit not everybody has had the privilege of living close to the Mediterranean like me.
+Camber Sands is a stretch of light sand with dunes in the background, a landscape that we are not used to seeing in England.
+Now I’m not gonna lie, having read amazing things about the place my expectations were a lot higher than they came to be, but I have to admit not everybody has had the privilege of living close to the Mediterranean like me.

 It reminded me a lot of my hometown, and even though the beach is covered with little stones that don’t make your walk exactly an easy one, the sun was shining when we arrived and, after more than a year of not being able to leave the UK, laying on the beach in Camber Sands felt good.